megamattzilla/f5_terraform/Dockerfile/README.md

 ```
 This will build an image named nginx-lb and store the image in your local docker repository.

-This container could be ran with `docker run -d -p 80:80 --net=host --restart unless-stopped nginx-lb`
+This container could be run with `docker run -d -p 80:80 --net=host --restart unless-stopped nginx-lb`

 ## Repeat the proccess to build a custom nginx container to host content [nginx-node1](https://github.com/megamattzilla/f5_terraform/tree/master/Dockerfile/nginx-node1).